Bali Belly, Delhi Belly, Peru Poo, the Rangoon Runs. Call it what you like, it can put more than a damper on your holiday.

 With 1.25 million Australians making the pilgrimage to Bali each year, it’s our number one holiday destination.
 But it’s not all deckchairs on the beach and cocktails around the pool.

-The Travel Doctor estimates 30-50% of Aussies will experience a bout of Bali Belly.
+The Travel Doctor estimates 30-50% of Aussie tourists will experience a bout of Bali Belly.
 That’s thousands of people holed up in their hotel room suffering instead of enjoying the sights.

-Symptoms of Bali Belly usually start within 1 to 10 days and can include:
+Symptoms usually start within 1 to 10 days.
+The symptoms of bali belly include:

 - Fever or high temperature